johnrearden/pa-data-driven-design/README.md

 <br>

 ### Vmax (Max speed)
+Max Speed should have a strong correlation to both Propulsion type and Multi Engine (and probably TP mods).

 <br>
 <img src="image_readme/equations/eq_v_max.png" alt="Equation for SHP " style="width: 50%;"/>
 <br>

 ### Vcruise (Cruise speed)
+Cruise Speed should have a strong correlation to both Propulsion type and Multi Engine (and probably TP mods).

 <br>
 <img src="image_readme/equations/eq_v_cruise.png" alt="Equation for SHP" style="width: 45%;"/>
 <br>

 ### Vstall (Stall speed)
+Stall speed should have a strong correlation to AUW and the relationship with Wing Span (and even more Wing Area) and AUW
 <br>
 <img src="image_readme/equations/eq_v_stall.png" alt="Equation for SHP" style="width: 35%;"/>
 <br>

 ### Hmax (Max altitude)
-FW and AUW and Albeit not explicit in the below equation Hmax is strongly related to ROC since Hmax has been reached when the ROC reaches zero.
+**Velocity** is trongly correlated and Albeit not explicit in the below equation Hmax is strongly related to **ROC** since Hmax has been reached when the ROC reaches zero.
+Wing Span (more than Wing area) should also have a strong correlation.
+FW and AUW

-Directly:
-* FW and AUW

-Indirectly:
-* ROC

 <br>
 <img src="image_readme/equations/eq_h_max.png" alt="Equation for SHP" style="width: 40%;"/>
 <br>

 ### Hmax (One) (Max altitude with only one Engine)
+See Hmax.

 ### ROC (Rate of Climb)
 THR, Vmax and AUW